cailleanC1C/C1C-Recruitment/docs/ops/module-toggles.md

 | `enable_welcome_hook` | `TRUE` | Enables the welcome thread watcher (`modules.onboarding.watcher_welcome`). |
 | `enable_promo_watcher` | `TRUE` | Enables the promo thread watcher (`modules.onboarding.watcher_promo`). |

-Set the desired value in the `FeatureToggles` tab, then run `!rec refresh config` to apply it.
+Set the desired value in the `FeatureToggles` tab, then run `!ops reload` to apply it.
 The runtime logs whether each module was loaded or skipped at boot.
 See [`Config.md`](Config.md#feature-toggles-worksheet) for the worksheet contract.

-Doc last updated: 2025-10-26 (v0.9.6)
+Doc last updated: 2025-10-31 (v0.9.7)